lola-tech/handbook/content/index.md

 Clinical appointments: Let your scrum master know about medical appointments (for yourself or your child) in advance so they are aware of your absence.
 You do not need to give them details about the nature of the appointment.
 If possible make appointments at a convenient time in your work schedule.

-#### 👶 Parental Leave
+### 👶 Parental Leave

-Becoming a parent is one of the most important moments in your life, whether it be by giving birth, surrogacy or adoption.
-We want to support you as best we can at this crucial time for you and your family
+Becoming a parent is one of the most important moments in your life, whether it be by giving birth, surrogacy, adoption, fostering etc. We want to support you as best we can at this crucial time for you and your family.
+If anything in these parental leave policies causes complexity for your particular personal circumstances, we are open to all and any possibilities.

 If you are becoming a parent (again), let us when when the little one is expected .
 We will ask about your intention to take parental leave although we realise that this may change later on.

 If you or your partner are pregnant, you are entitled to take paid time off work to attend ante-natal appointments.

-You should notify your Team Lead verbally (then follow up in writing) at least 15 weeks before you intend to start taking your maternity, paternity or adoption leave.
-You are required to provide the following information in writing to the Company:
+You should notify the company at least 15 weeks before you intend to start taking your maternity, paternity or adoption leave.
+Please provide the following:

-* The date the child is expected to be (or was) born or adopted.
+* The date the child is expected to arrive
 * How much leave you wish to take.
-* When you want your leave to start.
+* When you intend your leave to start.

-In the case of an adopted child, your notice should also specify the date on which the adopter was notified of having been matched with the child.

-In the case of multiple births from the same pregnancy, only one period of leave is available.
+🚧🚧🚧  Inge rewrite this waffle

 The earliest date that maternity pay can start is from the 11th week before the week your baby is due and the latest from the day following the birth.